 (3) Options become exercisable based on achievement of certain performance criteria related to earnings growth.

-The following table provides the number of shares of common stock acquired during fiscal year 2023 by our named executive officers upon the exercise of stock options or the vesting of stock awards.
-No shares of common stock were acquired during fiscal year 2023 by Messrs.
-Clemons, Bertels or Shishin.
+The following table provides the number of shares of common stock acquired during fiscal year 2024 by our named executive officers upon the exercise of stock options or the vesting of stock awards.

 Option Exercises and Stock Vested